hamzabel99/Data_Ingestion_V2/README.md

 This design is more cost-efficient, scalable, and aligned with real-world ingestion patterns.

-This batch job is managed through the WorkflowMetadata table : for each prefix, we’ll have a Step Function, along with a batchSize column that we can control to decide how many files are required before the pipeline kicks off.
+This batch job is managed through the WorkflowMetadata table: for each prefix, we’ll have a Step Function, along with a batchSize column that we can control to decide how many files are required before the pipeline kicks off.